Marika-0/hxtf/README.md

 Each Target for a Test Run must have a _&lt;target&gt;.hxml_ file (configuring compilation) and a _&lt;target&gt;.script_ file (invoking the Test Run).
 Each target will have a _&lt;target&gt;.cache_ file created for it by HxTF storing a list of Test Cases that have passed in previous Test Runs.

 All HxTF Targets are Haxe targets.
-Several HxTF Targets can be defined for the same Haxe target for testing different conditions (such as optimized and debug builds) or for calling different initialization macros etc.
+Several HxTF Targets can be defined for the same Haxe target for testing different conditions (such as optimized and debug builds), calling different initialization macros, etc.

 Test Brokers and Test Cases _must_ have a constructor taking no arguments accessible to the Test Broker referencing it.